papadok24/Power-Pages-Jumpstart/docs/day-1/data-model.md

 - Slots are filtered by Service type on the booking form
 - When a booking request is approved, the slot's `pa911_isavailable` is set to false
 - Slots can be reused if a booking is cancelled

+**Portal Usage**:
+- **Not exposed as a customer-facing list** - Appointment Slots are reference data used in booking workflows
+- Slots appear in dropdowns on the **Book Appointment** form, filtered by selected Service
+- Slot availability is managed by staff in model-driven apps
+- Customers do not see or manage slots directly; they only select from available slots when booking

 ---